ADDONS / SCALES

 0 – no aphasia

-1 – mild-to-moderate aphasia; loss of fluency or ability to understand without significant limitation
+1 – mild to moderate aphasia; loss of fluency or ability to understand without significant limitation

 2 – severe aphasia with fragmentary expression; the great need for inference, questioning, and guessing by the listener; the listener carries the burden of communication